What are blisters?

 Medical care is rarely needed for a blister.
 However, treatment may be needed for the underlying cause.
 If you have chronic or frequent blisters of unknown origin, it is advisable to see a dermatologist and find out if this is a symptom of a skin condition or allergy.
 When blisters are associated with other medical problems, we may refer you to another doctor who is qualified to treat the root cause.

-If you have any concerns, call us at 281 771-0494 and schedule an appointment.
-You can visit our Katy location, or our Houston location.
+If you have any concerns, call us at 281 771-0494 and schedule an appointment at our Houston location.